obasitorti/simple_shell/README.md

-Coding a simple shell.
-Kiki Temitayo & Torti Obasi
+Simple shell project by Kiki Temitayo and Torti Obasi